-Chad has procured sufficient LLINs to achieve operational universal coverage of the targeted at risk population.
+The ACTs, RDTs and LLINs needed for 2021 are fully financed.
+Chad has procured sufficient LLINs to achieve operational universal coverage of the targeted at-risk population.
 Chad has also successfully rolled out the LLIN campaign, distributing nets door to door to ensure social distancing during the COVID-19 pandemic.
-The country has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Scorecard.
+Current stocks of ACTs and RDTs are low but additional commodities are under procurement.